 - Comparing data in the same country across different time periods.

 The ICD is updated at regular intervals to reflect the current state of health knowledge.
 Experts, international societies for the medical areas and professions, patients, and their organizations are brought together by the World Health Organization (WHO) to revise the ICD.
-The current version is the 10th edition.
-However, on 25 May 2019, the World Health Assembly (WHA) adopted the ICD-11, and this latest revision which will start to come into effect on 1 January 2022.
+On 25 May 2019, the World Health Assembly (WHA) adopted the ICD-11, and this latest revision which came into effect on 1 January 2022.
 The ICD-11 is the first classification system to include a systematic representation of chronic pain, and is publicly available via the WHO website.

 To learn more, please see the following materials: